fifth-postulate/parser-combinators/workshop/guide/src/prelimenaries/parser.md

 Keeping track of the which part of the input is consumed is tedious, especially if it has to be done anew for each parser we create.

 ### Second thought
 An other option is to not only return the structure, but also the part of the input that is unprocessed.
-For example, say that we an have an input that represents a tuple of a age and an name.
+For example, say that we have an input that represents a tuple of a age and a name.
 I.e. `"41 daan"`.
 We could use our parser that parses an integer for the age part.
-If it would only return the integer, it would not be easy to combine other parsers.
+If it only returned the integer, it would be hard to combine with other parsers.

-Instead if the integer parser would return `[(41, " daan")]`, other parser could pick up where the integer parser left off.
+Instead if the integer parser would return `[(41, " daan")]`, an other parser could pick up where the integer parser left off.

 ### Final Form
 So the final form of our parser is as follows.
 It is a function that accepts a `string` and returns a list of pairs.
 The first component of the pair is the structure that the parser has parsed, the second component of the pair is the remaining part of the input.